Asian American and Pacific Islander Heritage Month

 Walker Art Center

 The Walker Art Center is one of the most visited modern and contemporary art museums in the country.
 Its exhibits bring together collections of art from communities and creators across the globe.
-Here are some current exhibits featuring Asian artists and pieces:
+Currently, it is showcasing the works of Pacita Abad.

 United Noodles

 United Noodles is a pan-Asian grocery store located in the Seward neighborhood of Minneapolis.
 Here you can pick up and discover new ingredients and products from China, Japan, Korea, Taiwan, Singapore, Hong Kong, Thailand, Malaysia, Indonesia, Vietnam, the Philippines, India, Sri Lanka, Hawaii and more.
-If you get thirsty during your visit, check out Machi Machi a boba tea shop that opened within the market earlier this year.
+If you get thirsty during your visit, check out Machi Machi a boba tea shop open within the market.
 Try one of their many mixed drinks with their signature cream cheese foam.

 University of Minnesota Campus: Dinkytown, Stadium Village, and West Bank